modular-magician/terraform-provider-google-beta/website/docs/r/bigquery_data_transfer_data_source_enrollment.html.markdown

 * `validation_description` -
   (Output)
-  Description of the requirements for this field, in case the user input does not fulfill the regex.
+  Description of the requirements for this field, in case the user input does not fulfill the regex pattern or min/max values.

 * `validation_help_url` -
   (Output)